DavidCico/Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA-and-hypergrid-search/README.md

 ### File descriptions
 <ul>
-    <li>'Univariate_analysis_classic_methods.ipynb' which is a univariate time series of the price history of the ETF.</li>
-<li>'Main.py' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'</li>
-    <li>'Monte_Carlo_GBM.py' which contains the different algorithms used for comparison.</li>
-<li><div align="justify">'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.</div></li>
+    <li><p align="justify">"Univariate_analysis_classic_methods.ipynb" in which the univariate time series analysis using ARIMA and SARIMA models is carried out.
+A rolling forward window approach (walk-forward validation) is used on a weekly period to forecast the price of the currency on the next week.</p></li>

+<li><p align="justify">"Grid_search_models_hyperparameters.ipynb" shows a procedure to find the best hyperparameters for the ARIMA and SARIMA models, for the time series analysis approach used in the file above.</p></li>

 </ul>

 ### Running the files

-<p align="justify">Both notebooks can directly be opened on GitHub, but only the Python code will be visible, as most of its content is written in HTML format.
-To open the notebook, it is better to run the Jupyter Notebook.
+<p align="justify">Both notebooks can directly be opened on GitHub.
+Alternatively, you can also use the Jupyter Notebook.
 This can be done by executing the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):</p>

     jupyter notebook